shorebirdtech/shorebird/TRUSTED_TESTERS.md

 ## Publishing patches to your app

 To publish a patch to your app, use `shorebird publish`.
-This will take the currently build version of your app and upload it to the Shorebird servers for distribution to all other copies of your app.
+This will take the currently built version of your app and upload it to the Shorebird servers for distribution to all other copies of your app.

 For example, you could try `shorebird run` to run and install your app, and then